What Are My Recovery Options After An Injury?

-Do I Really Need Medical Assistance?After a personal injury, never assume that you do not need medical assistance.
+Do I Need to See a Doctor If I am Injured?After a personal injury, never assume that you do not need medical assistance.
 Injuries can be complicated and often become worse if left untreated.
 If you are injured in an accident, seek medical care immediately, regardless of who is at fault.
-Basic treatment immediately after an injury can include: Sometimes, the injury can be so severe that a person must seek long-term treatment and follow-up care including:
+Basic treatment immediately after an injury can include:

 Only a medical provider can determine what kind of short or long-term care your injury requires, which is why it is essential that in the event of any personal injury that a person seeks treatment immediately.
 Aside from the most important thing, your health and well-being, failure to seek treatment can affect your eligibility to file a claim or for the claim to be successful.

 In the event of a personal injury, make sure to keep copies of all documents from the other party, the medical treatment sought, and any information which may be pertinent to recovering damages due to time missed from work or other punitive damages.